 Purchase care package items in bulk/during your regular grocery shopping trip

 Nothing sucks time from your week more than multiple trips to the store.
+It takes lots of time and can cost more than just doing one big bulk trip.
+Some people I know use the american express everyday card to get better rewards from their shop but they would be better off using the card alongside a big bulk shop.
+This gives them both the rewards and saved time/money.
 Combine your care package shopping with your regular grocery shopping trip to save you a bit of time.
 Making a list of items to purchase keeps you as efficient as possible once you’re in the store (and may keep you from impulse purchasing your paycheck away).
 You can also purchase care package contents in bulk so that you only shop once or twice a deployment rather than every time you send a care package.

 Fill out your customs form before you head to the post office.

 Standing in line at the post office is my own personal hell so I make sure to do everything possible to shorten my time there.
 One of my favorite care package hacks is to fill out my customs form at home.
 This way, I can jump right into line at the post office, without having to pause to fill out the form.
 Taping up my box at home also saves a bit of waiting at the post office.

 This is probably the best of all my time-saving care package hacks.
 All the extras are wonderful, but does your care package HAVE to sing, light up and be art museum-ready?
 No. Does it need to be filled with love?
 Yes and that’s the only requirement.
 Send a smaller box, go simpler with the decoration and contents, get help from others.
 Your loved one will be appreciative of what you send, no matter what.